 Visibility is best from October to February, and between November and March migrating whale sharks pass through the islands, which is a real treat.
 The lovely thing about diving off Mafia is the diversity of the dive sites which can suit beginners right up to advanced divers.

 4. Gili Islands, Lombok, IndonesiaThe Gili Islands, off the island of Lombok, have long been renowned on the backpacker circuit for their tropical blue waters and white sand beaches.
 Although the islands themselves have now become saturated with accommodation options, the hundreds of dive sites around the islands are still an excellent place for new divers or those looking to fit in a bit of diving on a touring trip.

 Famous for the abundance of green and hawksbill turtles, the area is also home to manta ray.
-Visibility is regularly in excess of 20 metres and the coral life found at a depth of between 20 to 30 metres below the surface is superb.
+Visibility is regularly in excess of 65 feet and the coral life found at a depth of between 60 - 100 feet below the surface is superb.

 Some of these locations attract manta ray and whale sharks, which are probably two of the most exciting marine animals to see during a dive.

-As well as experiencing a plethora of colourful marine life, at certain times of the year you can spend a relaxing afternoon with the beautiful and elegant whale sharks.
-Measuring between 12 and 20 metres, these gentle creatures glide within feet of you without a care in the world.
+As well as experiencing a plethora of colorful marine life, at certain times of the year you can spend a relaxing afternoon with the beautiful and elegant whale sharks.
+Measuring between 40 - 65 feet, these gentle creatures glide within feet of you without a care in the world.
 As well as these gentle giants you can spend time with other goliaths of the sea, such as manta rays, sharks and humpback whales.
 If, like me, you enjoy spending time viewing the iconic creatures of the sea, then Ningaloo Reef will never disappoint.